 Why should we even use a natural deodorant?

-Maybe we tend not to pay as much attention to our armpits, because they are hidden or associated with something less clean (sweating), but we should.
-Caring for your armpits is no less important than caring for the skin of your face or body.
-Some of the reasons:
+We may tend not to pay as much attention to our armpits because they are hidden or associated with something less clean (sweat), but we should.
+Taking care of your armpits is no less important than taking care of the skin on your face or body.
+Some of the reasons are:

-- The underarm zone protects lymph nodes, blood vessels and nerves.
+- The armpit area protects lymph nodes, blood vessels, and nerves.

-- It is a zone susceptible to bacteria and infections, as it is dark, humid and warm - perfect environment for the development of microorganisms.
+- It is an area susceptible to bacteria and infections because it is dark, damp, and warm – a perfect environment for the development of microorganisms.

-- The skin of the armpits is extremely sensitive, very vulnerable to bumps and rashes.
+- The skin in the armpits is extremely sensitive, very vulnerable to swelling and rashes.

-We must pay attention when we see the terms "fragrance “or” perfume" in the list of ingredients.
-First, it is so comprehensive that it can be based on any ingredient, which is not being fully revealed to us.
-Second, because synthetic fragrances are not very beneficial, especially for women, since they are endocrine disruptors and alter our hormone production.
-If you have thyroid problems, for example, then you should really pay attention.
+We should pay attention when we see the terms "fragrance" or "perfume" in the ingredient list.
+First, it's so broad that it could be based on any ingredient, which isn't being fully disclosed to us.
+Second, because synthetic fragrances are not very beneficial, especially for women, as they are endocrine disruptors and alter our hormone production.
+If you have thyroid problems, for example, then you should pay even more attention.

-Aluminum is another of the most common ingredients, especially in antiperspirants, and this metal can alter the genes of breast tissues, paving the way for serious diseases.
-More than half of breast tumors arise in the upper area, near the armpit.
-Not to mention that it is responsible for the anti-perspirant action, totally wrong, because our body must be able to perspire and expel sweat - we will simply be able to control the odor, naturally.
+Aluminum is another common ingredient, especially in antiperspirants, and this metal can alter the genes of breast tissue, paving the way for serious diseases.
+More than half of breast tumors arise in the upper region, near the armpit.
+Not to mention that it is responsible for the antiperspirant action, which is completely wrong, since our body should be able to sweat and expel sweat – we could simply control odor naturally.

-It is worth saying that what we apply to the skin can pass directly into the bloodstream (unlike what we eat, for example, which has to be metabolized by the liver and digestive system).
-There are studies that suggest that the chemicals used in deodorants can be stored in our fat cells, which are abundant in the armpits, where we also have many hormone receptors.
+It's worth noting that what we apply to our skin can pass directly into the bloodstream (unlike what we eat, for example, which needs to be metabolized by the liver and digestive system).
+There are studies suggesting that the chemicals used in deodorants can be stored in our fat cells, which are abundant in the armpits, where we also have many hormone receptors.

-All MPL'beauty deodorants they are aluminum-free and the wonderful aromas come only from biological essential oils.
+All mpl'beauty deodorants are aluminum-free, and the wonderful scents come only from organic essential oils.

 What a good deodorant should have: